-- If possible, evacuate and section off areas that the symptomatic individual was in for more than 10 minutes over the past 24 hours (for example, person's office, shared work areas, kitchen area). - Notify the department's facilities management team via service request with the ii. following information: - a.
+- i.
+If possible, evacuate and section off areas that the symptomatic individual was in for more than 10 minutes over the past 24 hours (for example, person's office, shared work areas, kitchen area). - ii.
+Notify the department's facilities management team via service request with the following information: - a.
 This is a COVID-19 symptoms alert, with request for preventive disinfectant cleaning. - b.
 The point of contact within the department. - c.
 The location of the potentially infected area (for example, Courthouse, Suite #XXX). - d.
-The time of exit by the symptomatic individual.
+The time of exit by the symptomatic individual. - e.
+Whether the space has been sectioned off or not.